 How much screen time do your kids get each day?

 Tablets, smartphones, gaming consoles, and computers: most kids from the ages of 8 to 12 have access to one or more of these gadgets at any given time.
 It’s no wonder this same age group spends about 4 to 6 hours a day online.
-More startlingly, our teens are spending a whopping 9 hours a day watching or interacting online, and that number grows each year.

-What Apps Are Our Kids Using?
+What Apps Are Kids Using?

 Your kids spend almost as much time using social media each day as they spend learning in school.
 What are kids doing online?